 In its over 170 years of performing, the Tabernacle Choir at Temple Square has toured the world, sung at presidential inaugurations, and inspired millions through their weekly broadcast, Music and the Spoken Word—the world’s longest continuously running weekly network broadcast.
-On top of that, the choir has also hosted dozens of famous people at its annual Christmas concert over the years, from actors and singers to journalists and even the Muppets® from Sesame Street®.
+On top of that, the Choir has also hosted dozens of celebrities as part of its annual Christmas concert over the years, from actors and singers to journalists and even the Muppets® from Sesame Street®.

 1. Kristin Chenoweth (2018)